 Even in his youth, Shauger was similarly committed to bettering the community and was making a name for himself locally.
 Shauger was honored as Orange-West Orange “Youth of the Year” in 1979 by The Optimist Club of Orange-West Orange.
-Shauger was frequently recognized for his efforts to make the community safer and cleaner; he and a couple of his friends appeared in (name of newspaper) after they volunteered to remove graffiti from buildings.
+Shauger was frequently recognized for his efforts to make the community safer and cleaner; he and a couple of his friends appeared in the West Orange Chronicle after they volunteered to remove graffiti from buildings.

 From 1978-1981, Shauger served as the Governor of O.C.A.Y.
 (Organization of Concerned Adults and Youths) of West Orange, Colgate Chapter.
 O.C.A.Y. was an organization created in order to bring adults and youth together and give youth a productive role in the community.
 The West Orange Elks organization was a major sponsor of O.C.A.Y.; Elks members Robert Benson and Joann Tutalo are pictured below with Shauger in 1979, presenting O.C.A.Y. with a check.

 Shauger has always been proud to call West Orange his hometown.
 As Shauger has always said, he was not raised in West Orange—he was raised by West Orange!